zengenti/contensis-importer/packages/contensis-importer/README.md

 # Contensis importer [![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=flat&logo=typescript&logoColor=white)](https://www.typescriptlang.org/) [![NPM version](https://img.shields.io/npm/v/contensis-importer.svg?style=flat)](https://www.npmjs.com/package/contensis-importer)

-Consolidating or updating data into Contensis with JavaScript or TypeScript
+Bulk load or maintain Contensis content with JavaScript or TypeScript

 ## What is it?

-Contensis importer provides a series of interfaces to easily perform bulk entry extract or loading to and/or from any Contensis instance
+Contensis importer provides a series of interfaces to easily perform bulk entry extract or migration to and/or from any Contensis instance

 ### Get started